Release 3.0 Downloads

 - Documentation in other languages

-This latest version of the Specification covers 3.0 revision 1 (3.0.1), released January 2012.
+This latest version of the Specification covers 3.0 revision 3 (3.0.3), released April 2016.
 This revision is fully backward-compatible with earlier versions of the 3.0 specification.
-A summary of the changes between 3.0 and 3.0.1 can be viewed here.
+A detailed summary of the changes between version 3.0.2 and the latest 3.0.3 is available here.
+Older summaries for 3.0.1 and 3.0.2 are also available.
+The specification also includes an annotated sample file, and the file can be downloaded separately here.

 An Implementation and Best Practice Guide has been created to accompany the main Specification.
 These guidelines are intended to set a global benchmark for implementors, to reduce the variation between different interpretations of the standard in different countries, and to ensure that ONIX 3.0 messages are as interoperable as possible on a global scale.

-The complete documentation package below includes the Implementation and Best Practice Guide, as well as the enhanced Specification, plus the latest version of the codelists, all in HTML format.
+The complete documentation package below includes the Implementation and Best Practice Guide, as well as the enhanced Specification, the initial version of the Acknowledgement Specification, plus the latest version of the codelists, all in HTML format.
 The Specification and the Guide are extensively linked together for ease of use.

-The Guide will be updated regularly.
-Any comments on the guidelines should be forwarded to email@example.com – views are particularly invited from non-English language implementers, and on how well the best practices described would meet the needs of different national book and e-book supply chains.
+The Guide is updated regularly to incorporate new and improved guidance, usually alongside new issues of the Codelists.
+Any comments on the guidelines should be forwarded to email@example.com – views are particularly invited from non-English language implementers, and on how well the best practices described meet the needs of different national book and e-book supply chains.

-Note the HTML documentation requires a modern browser such as Chrome 9 or later, Firefox 4 or later (with the HTML Ruby add-on), Safari 5.1 or later, or Internet Explorer 9 or later.
+Note the HTML documentation requires a modern browser such as Chrome 9 or later, Firefox 4 or later (for versions prior to v38, the HTML Ruby add-on is required), Safari 5.1 or later, Internet Explorer 9 or later, or Edge 20 or later.
 Earlier browsers, including Internet Explorer 8, Firefox 3.x, Safari 5.0 and older browsers are not recommended.

 Three schema definition options are available for ONIX 3.0.
 The recommended options are the ISO standard RelaxNG (RNG) schema language or the W3C (XSD) schema language, which allow the most effective validity checking.
 However, a DTD option is also available.
 All three options support both reference names and short tags for ONIX data elements.
 Each is downloadable below as a zipped package.
 All three packages include the latest issue of the codelists, but with a DTD these can be used only to control attribute values, not coded data elements.

-For ONIX 2.1, EDItEUR maintains reference copies of the latest versions of the DTDs and XSD schemas on the website for online lookup as part of the validation of an ONIX message.
-For ONIX 3.0, we are unable to offer this facility, partly because of the greater variety of schema options which are now available, and partly because of the traffic loads which it places on the website.
+For ONIX 2.1, EDItEUR originally maintained copies of the latest versions of the DTDs and XSD schemas on the website for online lookup as part of the validation of an ONIX message.
+As part of the planned 'sunset' of ONIX 2.1 at the end of 2014, this online option has now been removed.
+For ONIX 3.0, an online option has never been offered, partly because of the greater variety of schema options which are now available, partly to avoid adding an extra dependency into validating applications, and partly because of the traffic loads which it would place on the website.
 For validation purposes, you should download whichever latest version of the schema option which you prefer, and store it locally.
+This means validations are much faster and potentially more reliable.
+EDItEUR strongly recommends validation of ONIX messages using the XSD or RNG schemas (the DTD can be used for validation, but XSD and RNG are preferred.
+The DTD intended primarily for use with various XML tools such as the tagname converver below).
 For more detail, please see the XML technical notes which are part of the Release 3.0 documentation packages above.

 A preliminary work-in-progress version of an enhanced Schematron that checks aspects of the ONIX message format that cannot be validated via conventional XSD or RNG schemas can be downloaded here.
+This covers ONIX 3.0 using either Reference or Short tags.
 At present it is of interest to ONIX developers only, and is not complete, but will be progressively refined over the next few months.
 Feedback from developers who are able to test is particularly appreciated.

 The ONIX for Books Release 3.0 Tagname converter is an XSLT script which enables ONIX reference names to be translated into short tags, and vice versa.
 The XSLT script and instructions for its use are available here.
 This script can only be used with ONIX files conforming to Release 3.0.